livegnik/2way-poc-design/00-scope/01-scope-and-goals.md

 This document defines the scope and goals of the 2WAY system design repository.
 It specifies what the system is intended to do, what properties it must guarantee, and which behaviors are explicitly allowed or forbidden at the design level.

 This document is normative.
 All other design documents in this repository must conform to the constraints, invariants, and boundaries defined here.
+Terminology is defined in [03-definitions-and-terminology.md](03-definitions-and-terminology.md).

 This document defines scope and intent only.
 It does not define wire formats, schemas, APIs, or concrete implementations except where required to constrain correctness or security.
+Those details live in protocol and architecture specifications under [01-protocol](../01-protocol/) and [02-architecture](../02-architecture/), with storage details under [03-data](../03-data/).

 ## 2. System scope

-2WAY is a local first, graph based system for identity anchored data ownership, access control, incentive mediated interaction, and peer to peer synchronization over untrusted networks.
+2WAY is a local-first, graph-based system for identity-anchored data ownership, access control, incentive-mediated interaction, and peer-to-peer synchronization over untrusted networks.

-This repository defines the complete design required to build and evaluate a single 2WAY proof of concept node and its interactions with peers.
+This repository defines the complete design required to build and evaluate a single 2WAY proof-of-concept node and its interactions with peers.

 Within scope:

-- A graph based object model with explicit identity, ownership, and ordering.
+- A graph-based object model with explicit identity, ownership, and ordering.
 - Cryptographically anchored identity and authorship.
 - A deterministic validation and enforcement pipeline for all state mutations.
 - A modular backend composed of Managers and Services with strict trust boundaries.
 - A local API surface for frontend applications.
-- A peer to peer synchronization model with explicit scoping, sequencing, and rejection rules.
+- A peer-to-peer synchronization model with explicit scoping, sequencing, and rejection rules.
-- App defined domains with isolated semantics enforced by schema and access control.
+- App-defined domains with isolated semantics enforced by schema and access control.
 - Economic and incentive mechanisms expressed as graph structures and enforced locally.
+- Protocol-level envelope and sync semantics as defined in [01-protocol](../01-protocol/).
+- Storage layout and indexing strategies for the PoC node as defined in [03-data](../03-data/).

 Out of scope:

 - Centralized coordination, global consensus, or shared ledgers.
 - Externally enforced monetary policy or global settlement.
 - User interface or experience design beyond API boundary requirements.
-- Operational deployment strategies beyond a single node.
+- Operational deployment strategies beyond a single-node PoC.
 - Any behavior that requires implicit trust in peers, transports, or infrastructure.
+- Production-scale multi-node consensus or cluster management.

 ## 3. Design goals